TRIGGER WARNING: violence, abusive behavior

-If you are uncomfortable reading dark, potentially distressing content relating to family violence, please stop reading at the warning banner and skip forward to Ch.
-5.5: The First Lesson.
-Anything critical to the plot will be self-contained in that chapter, please prioritize your own mental health.
+If you are uncomfortable reading dark, potentially distressing content relating to family violence, please stop reading here and skip to the next chapter.
+Anything critical to the plot will be recapped and self-contained in that chapter, please prioritize your own mental health.

 “What are you talking a—” she broke off as her knees buckled.
 “What—”